apache/trafficserver/doc/reference/configuration/ssl_multicert.config.en.rst

 `key=value` fields that specify how Traffic Server should use a particular SSL certificate.

-ssl_cert_name=FILENAME
+ssl_cert_name=FILENAME[,FILENAME ...]
   The name of the file containing the TLS certificate. `FILENAME` is located relative to the directory specified by the :ts:cv:`proxy.config.ssl.server.cert.path` configuration variable.
+  It may also include the intermediate CA certificates, sorted from leaf to root.
+At a minimum, the file must include a leaf certificate.

+  When running with OpenSSL 1.0.2 or later, this directive can be used to configure the intermediate CA chain on a per-certificate basis.
+Multiple chain files are separated by comma character.
+  For example, it is possible able to configure a ECDSA certificate chain and a RSA certificate chain and serve them simultaneously, allowing OpenSSL to determine which certificate would be used when the TLS session cipher suites are negotiated.
+Note that the leaf certs in `FILENAME1` and `FILENAME2` must have the same subjects and alternate names.
+The first certificate is used to to match the client's SNI request.

   This is the only field that is required to be present.

 dest_ip=ADDRESS (optional)